 If you’re like most people, you don’t even think about mosquito control until the hot weather arrives.
-However, the true mosquito season begins much earlier.
-Mosquitoes will begin to appear and bite as soon as the temperature rises above 50°F. As a result, your mosquito control efforts, including mosquito trap placement, should commence well before the onset of the summer season.
+However, the real mosquito season begins much earlier.
+Mosquitoes will appear whenever the temperature rises above 50°F – it doesn’t matter if it’s spring, summer, winter or fall.
+As a result, your mosquito control efforts should be a year-round effort and that should start with proper mosquito trap placement.

 When Do Mosquitoes Lay Eggs, and When Do Mosquitoes Hatch?

 A mosquito begins its life as an egg laid by a female mosquito in standing water.
 Many mosquito species will begin to lay a batch of 200-300 eggs whenever the temperature reaches the 50°F level.
 This can even include surprise warm-spells in the winter.